vasild/cpp-ipfs-http-client/README.md

 The project adheres to the [Google C++ Style Guide](https://google.github.io/styleguide/cppguide.html).
 Use [clang-format](http://clang.llvm.org/docs/ClangFormat.html) to properly format the code when you submit patches.

+Write tests for new code.
+Changes should not cause the code coverage to go down.

 # License

 Copyright &copy; 2016-2016 Vasil Dimov.
 The code is distributed under the [MIT License](http://opensource.org/licenses/MIT).